Logarithmic resilience risk metrics that address the huge variations in blackout cost: Utility data processing

 \section{Utility data processing}

 We process the outage data of five different Northeastern and Midwestern US utilities.
 The outage data includes the start time, end time, and number of customers affected by each outage.
 Only the unplanned distribution system outages are selected from the data and analyzed.
-Outage events are extracted from the outage data after data cleaning (details in \cite{AhmadCIRED24}), and the cost of each event is calculated by multiplying the total customer hours lost in that event by a factor $k$, where $k$ is the average cost per customer per hour. $k$ proportionally averages the cost for the different types of customers.
+Outage events are extracted from the outage data after data cleaning (details in \cite{AhmadCIRED24}), and the cost of each event is calculated by multiplying the total customer hours lost in that event by a factor $k$, where $k$ is the average cost per customer per hour. $k$ accounts for the widely varying costs of residential, commercial, and industrial loads by assuming that each event has the proportion of these loads outaged that is the same as the proportion of these loads in the entire system \cite{AhmadCIRED24}.
 Table~\ref{utilitydata} gives data and metrics for each utility.
 We gratefully acknowledge Muscatine Power and Water for generously providing the Utility-2 outage data.